NLnetLabs/routinator/README.md

 ## Running

-All functions of Routinator are accessible on the command line via sub-commands.
+All functions of Routinator are accessible on the command line via subcommands.

 The first thing you need to do before running Routinator is prepare its working environment via the command